-One way to create a new System Preset is to edit an existing System Preset and save it to the User category.
+One way to create a new System Preset is to edit an existing System Preset and save it to the User or Card category.
 Another way is to start from scratch, as described below.

 - 1. With any System Preset loaded, press the Select knob.
 The System menu appears. - 2.
 Highlight Machine Config with the Select knob, and press the Select knob.
 The available DSP configurations appear. - 3.
 Turn the Select knob to highlight a configuration and press the Select knob to choose it.
 You return to the Preset Screen.
 The preset's name indicates the configuration you just selected (for example, if you selected the Cascade Stereo configuration, the preset's name is Cascade Stereo Config). - 4.
 Press the Machine button to select a Machine Preset within your System Preset. - 5.
 Press the Back button to access the Preset Category menu. - 6.
 Turn the Select knob to highlight a category and press the Select knob to choose it.
-A flashing Machine Preset name appears.

-- 7. Turn the Select knob to choose a Machine Preset and press the Select knob to load it. - 8.
+A flashing Machine Preset name appears. - 7.
+Turn the Select knob to choose a Machine Preset and press the Select knob to load it. - 8.
 Press the Machine Button to choose the next Machine Preset (if there is one) and repeat steps 5 through 7. - 9.
 Repeat step 8 for each virtual machine in your System Preset. - 10.
 Press the Machine Button until your System Preset is selected. - 11.
-Press the Store button and follow the preset storing procedure described in, 'Storing a Preset' on page 10.
+Store the System Preset.
+For more information on storing presets, see "Storing a Preset" on page 11.